givensuman/reactutilities/src/stores/createStore/README.md

-# create
+# createStore

-A simple state management library that provides a small and intuitive API for managing global state in a React application.
+A simple state management generator that provides a small and intuitive API for managing global state in a React application.

 ## Usage

-To create a new store, simply call the create function with an initial state:
+To create a new store, simply call the `createStore` function with an initial state:

 ```tsx
 import { createStore } from '@reactutilities/stores';